Budhpur, Purulia: Culture

 There was a large Buddheswara Shiva temple, with an attached mandapa at Budhpur.
 There were four smaller shrines at the corners of the enclosure.
 The main temple has virtually fallen down and only one of the corner shrines is partly there.
 The place is now full of tumbled down blocks of stone.
 In J.D.Beglar’s time (late 19th century), the tower of the main temple (possibly fallen down by then) was replaced by a brick-and-plaster work.
 In 1926, it was replaced by a rough stone tower having a curved entrance.
 From the fragments of the amalakas, chaityas, etc. in the rubble, it appears that all these temples were in the nagara style.
 The original Shivalingam appears to have disappeared.
 Some cult images have been found.
 Apart from the main temple and corner shrines in the enclosure, Beglar had seen five small shrines to the north-east of the main temple.
 Beglar dated the temples at Budhpur to have come up in the 12th/13th century.

-“Many scholars believe that a trade route passed through Purulia.
-The district’s temples and deities are mainly Brahmanical but have Jain influences at several places like Telkupi, Pakbirra, Deulghata, Budhpur and Suisa.”